takuma1102/ssBartik/README.md

 ![Rotemberg weights](man/figures/README-rotemberg.png)

-*The design of this figure follows the Rotemberg-weight visualisation in Goldsmith-Pinkham, Sorkin & Swift (2020).*
+*The design of this figure is intended to follow the Rotemberg-weight visualization in Goldsmith-Pinkham, Sorkin & Swift (2020).*

 `ssb_plot_se()` puts the point estimate next to every SE method's interval, with the axis always including the null at 0, so both the practical cost of the